wedwu/dashboard/README.md

 * stack bookkeeping can get tricky
 * harder to annotate for SCC overlays
 * more difficult to integrate with component-shifting logic
-* unnecessary complexity for your graph size
+* unnecessary complexity for the graph size
 * less intuitive for future modifications

 Kosaraju is: